-Dr. Dawn Scheick, professor of nursing at Alderson-Broaddus College, has had her research on the mindfulness to manage countertransference in the nurse-client relationship published in the March-April 2011 edition of the Journal of Professional Nursing.
+Dr. Dawn Scheick, professor of nursing at Alderson Broaddus University, has had her research on the mindfulness to manage countertransference in the nurse-client relationship published in the March-April 2011 edition of the Journal of Professional Nursing.

 The purpose of Dr. Scheick’s study was to evaluate whether her earlier instruction (in 2004) and use of a self-awareness development guide affected the self-control and sense of vibrant aliveness of students in a psychiatric nursing course.
 Scheick’s research determined that when nursing students grow in their ability to mindfully self-monitor they stand a better chance of managing not only countertransference in psychiatric nursing, but in other areas of nursing practice as well.